 - tar-based shampoo (such as T-Gel®, DHS tar®, Pentrax®, or a store brand).
 Tar-based shampoos can make the scalp more sensitive to sunlight, so users should wear a hat outside.
 Don't use a tar shampoo on dyed or treated hair.
 Long-term use can stain skin, hair, and nails.

 - ketoconazole shampoo (such as Nizoral 1%® or a store brand)

-Follow the label directions on how much to use and how often.
-When your dandruff improves, it's OK to use dandruff shampoo less often.
-Once a week might be enough to keep flakes off your shoulders.
+If your child has dandruff, follow the label directions on how much to use and how often.
+When your child’s dandruff improves, it's OK to use dandruff shampoo less often.
+Once a week might be enough.

 If dandruff doesn't get better after 4–6 weeks, try another shampoo with a different active ingredient.